Advice for parents

 What to say to children and how to talk to them can be difficult for parents and professionals.
-Here are some issues for parents to be aware of / consider:
+Here are some issues for parents to be aware of and think about.

-- In the absence of explanations as to why significant changes have occurred in their family, children will try to make sense of it by guessing, ‘filling in the gaps’ and sometimes making wrong assumptions.
-For example they may feel they are part of the problem and feel rejected by a parent who now sees them only occasionally.
+- Without explanations about why significant changes have occurred in their family, children will try to make sense of it by guessing, ‘filling in the gaps’ and sometimes making wrong assumptions.
+For example, they may feel they are part of the problem and feel rejected by a parent who now sees them only occasionally.

-- Children will probably, at some stage, want to know WHY their parent did what they did.
-It may help them to know that the adults are also struggling to make sense of this as it is usually very complicated, and that their parent may be getting some help to try and work this out.
+- Children will probably, at some stage, want to know why their parent did what they did.
+It might help them to know that the adults are also struggling to make sense of this as it is usually very complicated, and that their parent may be getting some help to try and work this out.

-- Children will have a range of feelings about their parent’s offending: they will need time to process the information.
-They may well feel extremely angry about the impact the offences have / will have on their own, and other’s lives; they may be worried about friends finding out; they may be anxious about their parent’s future behaviour; the possibility of them going to prison and being able to cope.
-Children may feel unable to express / discuss these feelings with their parents as they may worry about upsetting them further.
+- Children will have a range of feelings about their parent’s offending, and will need time to process the information.
+They might feel extremely angry about the impact the offences have on their own and other’s lives, or about about friends finding out.
+They might be anxious about their parent’s future behaviour, and the possibility of them going to prison and being able to cope.
+Children might feel unable to express or talk about these feelings with their parents as they may worry about upsetting them further.

-- One of the greatest difficulties for a parent is often facing up to the effects of their offending upon their own children.
-It is important to bear in mind, however, that the child is likely to find out at some point and it is better that they find out in a controlled way from a supportive adult than by other means – children can often be angry if they feel significant information has been withheld from them, if they feel they had a right to know about it.
+- One of the hardest things for a parent can be facing up to the effects of their offending upon their own children.
+But the child is likely to find out at some point and it’s better that they find out in a controlled way from a supportive adult – children can often be angry if they feel important information has been hidden from them.
 Timing is important.

-- Too much detail can be very disturbing for children – keep the details to a minimum when young – but let the child know it’s ok to ask questions, although you may not be able to answer them all.
+- Too much detail can be very disturbing for children.
+Try to keep the details to a minimum when children are young, but let them know it’s ok to ask questions, although you may not be able to answer them all.

 “Dad’s done something very wrong.
 He’s been looking at rude things on the internet.
 And some of those things were to do with children, which is against the law, so the police are involved and are deciding what to do about it.”

-“Dad’s been spending a lot of time on the Internet and I / we have found out that some of that time was spent looking at sexual pictures of children.
+“Dad’s been spending a lot of time online and I / we have found out that some of that time was spent looking at sexual pictures of children.
 It’s against the law to look at that kind of thing and Dad is in trouble for doing it.”

-If relevant, MAY want to include comments regarding
+If relevant, maybe you want to include comments such as:

-- he is trying to get some help with his problem;
+- Dad is trying to get some help with his problem;

 It would be best for the child if the parents could agree on what the child is to be told.